-My son is planning to take the SAT for college.
-Does he need to be formally evaluated to qualify for testing accommodations on the SAT?
+My child is planning to take the SAT for college.
+Do kids need to be formally evaluated to qualify for testing accommodations on the SAT?

-Yes, he does.
+Yes.
 To receive accommodations on the SAT or the ACT, your child needs to have a documented disability.
-It’s important to note, however, that getting a diagnosis will not automatically qualify him for accommodations.
+It’s important to note, however, that getting a diagnosis will not automatically qualify a student for accommodations.